Epoxy Mold Release – How to use Resin Mold Release Agents

-You can use your imagination when dealing with epoxy resin, create any shape you can think of.
+You can use your imagination when dealing with epoxy resin to create any shape you can think of.
 You can even make shapes and molds of your own, there is no limit to what you can do.
 The problem comes when you have to release your cured resin from the mold.
 For this, in many cases, you will need a resin mold release agent.
-Read on to find out more about the pros and cons of mold release agents and the various ways in which you can use it, especially for use on silicone molds.
+Read on to find out more about the pros and cons of mold release agents and the various ways in which you can use them, especially for use on silicone molds.

 Table of Contents